woozway/LC/Hash Table/Hash Table.md

 ![alt text](https://github.com/chopchap/leetcode/blob/main/images/designKey_takeaways1.png?raw=true)
 2. If you only care about the offset of each value, usually the offset from the first value, you can use the offset as the key.
 ![alt text](https://github.com/chopchap/leetcode/blob/main/images/designKey_takeaways2.png?raw=true)
 3. In a tree, you might want to directly use the TreeNode as key sometimes.
-But in most cases, the serialization of the subtree might be a better idea.
+But in most cases, the serialization of the subtree might be a better idea. (e.g. leetcode 652.
+Find Duplicate Subtrees)
 ![alt text](https://github.com/chopchap/leetcode/blob/main/images/designKey_takeaways3.png?raw=true)
 4. In a matrix, you might want to use the row index or the column index as key.
 5. In a Sudoku, you can combine the row index and the column index to identify which block this element belongs to.